|Alaska North Slope Gas Hydrate Reservoir Characterization

 BP Exploration Alaska - Scott Digert (email@example.com)

 In addition to the information provided here, a full listing of project related publications and presentations as well as a listing of funded students can be found in the Methane Hydrate Program Bibliography [PDF].
+Research efforts under this project are complete.
+The final report is available below under "Additional Information".

 Semi-Annual Report [PDF-1.71MB] - October 2012 - March 2013